 Bake the pie crust for 10 minutes at 450° on the lowest rack in the oven.

 Meanwhile, beat the egg whites until frothy but not quite meringue consistency.
 Beat in the egg yolks.
 Blend in the sugar mixture.
 Add the Vanilla and Half and Half.

-After the oven returns to 450°, lower the temperature to 350° and bake for 15 minutes.
-Then lower the oven temperature again to 325° and continue baking for an additional 15 to 20 minutes.
-The pie is done when a clean knife inserted half way between the center and edge of the pie comes out clean, even though the center itself may still look runny, it will set as the pie cools.
+After the oven returns to 450°F, lower the temperature to 350°F and bake for 15 minutes.
+Then lower the oven temperature again to 325°F and continue baking for an additional 15 to 20 minutes or until an instant read thermometer reaches at least 160°F but no more than 170°F in the center.
+It will continue to rise to the target 175°F after being removed from the oven.
+The pie is also done when a clean knife inserted half way between the center and edge of the pie comes out clean.
+Even if the center itself may still look runny, it will set as the pie cools.